seezee/WP-FOFT-Loader/readme.md

 Fonts must be subsetted and encoded to Base64.
 To subset and encode your fonts, we recommend you use Font Squirrel’s Webfont Generator.
 Mandatory Font Squirrel settings are:

-	Select "Expert"
+	Select “Expert”
 	Font Formats:			None
 	Fix Missing Glyphs:		None
-	Subsetting:			"Custom Subsetting" with the Unicode Ranges 0030-0039,0041-005A,0061-007A Leave everything else unchecked
+	Subsetting:			“Custom Subsetting” with the Unicode Ranges 0030-0039,0041-005A,0061-007A Leave everything else unchecked
 	OpenType Features:		None
 	OpenType Flattening:		None
-	CSS:				"Base64 Encode"
+	CSS:				“Base64 Encode”
-	Advanced Options:		"Font Name Suffix" = -webfont

 For detailed recommended settings, see the plugin Base64 options screen.
 The generator will produce a file that looks something like this:

 	@font-face{
 	  font-family: Merriweather;
-	  src: url(data:application/font-woff; charset=utf-8; base64,   d09GRgABAAAAAB4UABAAAAAAMpAAA…) format("woff");
+	  src: url(data:application/font-woff; charset=utf-8; base64,   d09GRgABAAAAAB4UABAAAAAAMpAAA…) format(“woff”);
 	 }

-Copy and paste the part the part between `src:url (data:application/font-woff; charset=utf-8; base64,` and `) format("woff");` into the appropriate field below.
+Copy and paste the part the part between `src:url (data:application/font-woff; charset=utf-8; base64,` and `) format(“woff”);` into the appropriate field below.
 In this example that would be `d09GRgABAAAAAB4UABAAAAAAMpAAA…`.

 = CSS =

 @import rules are automatically handled by this plugin.
-You may manually inline your font-related CSS in the document <head> here.
+You may manually inline your font-related CSS in the document `<head>` here.
 Place rules pertaining only to the font-family, font-weight, font-style, and font-variation properties here.

+**Plugin CSS**

 The plugin loads some CSS by default.
 You may disable it from this screen.

+**Font Display**

+The plugin uses `font-display: swap` by default.
+You can override the [`font-display`](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) property here.

+**CSS Stage 1**

+Declarations placed in this field will load the Base64 subset as a placeholder while the external fonts load.

+* Use only the family name followed by Subset(case-insensitive)
+* Family names must match the names you input on the “Optimize” screen.
+* Omit weights and styles from the font name
+* All declarations must start with the fonts-stage-1 class
+* See the Documentation screen to view the Stage 1 CSS that this plugin loads by default.

+Incorrect:

+	.nav-primary { // Missing prefix: .fonts-stage-1
+	  font-family: latoSubset, sans-serif;
+	}

+	.fonts-stage-1 #footer-primary {
+	  font-family: lato-boldSubset, san-serif; // Don’t include the weight or style }

+	.fonts-stage-1 #footer-secondary {
+	  font-family: lato, san-serif; // Missing “Subset” suffix }

+	.fonts-stage-1 div.callout {
+	  font-family: lato-Subset, san-serif;
+	  font-size: 1rem; // “font-family,” “font-weight,” “font-style,”
+					   // and “font-variant” rules only
+	}

+Correct:

+	.fonts-stage-1 .nav-primary {
+	  font-family: latoSubset, sans-serif;
+	}

+	.fonts-stage-1 dl.glossary {
+	  font-family: latosubset, san-serif; // Suffix is case-insensitive }

+**CSS Stage 2**

+* Use only the family name
+* Family names must match the file names for the fonts you uploaded on the “Upload” screen.
-Use only the family name; omit weights and styles from the font name.
+* Omit weights and styles from the font name

-All declarations must start with the fonts-stage-2 class.
+* All declarations must start with the fonts-stage-2 class

-**Incorrect:**
+* For best performance, please minify your CSS before pasting it into the form.
+* See the Documentation screen to view the Stage 2 CSS that this plugin loads by default.

+Incorrect:

-	p { // Missing class: .fonts-stage-2
+	tbody { // Missing class: .fonts-stage-2
-	  font-family: lato, sans-serif;
+	  font-family: lato, Corbel, "Lucida Grande", sans-serif;
 	  font-weight: 400;
 	  font-style: normal;
 	}

-	strong { // Missing class: .fonts-stage-2
+	.fonts-stage-2 span.bolder {
-	  font-family: lato-bold, serif; // Don’t include style in font name.
-Better yet, omit declaration altogether.
+	  font-family: lato-bold, Corbel, "Lucida Grande", sans-serif; // Don’t include style in font name.
+	  // Better yet, omit declaration altogether.
 	  font-weight: 700;
 	}

-**Correct:**
+	.fonts-stage-2 div.callout {
+	  font-family: lato-regular, Corbel, "Lucida Grande", san-serif;
+	  font-size: 1rem; // “font-family,” “font-weight,” “font-style,”
+					   // and “font-variant” rules only
+	}

+Correct:

-	.fonts-stage-2 p {
+	.fonts-stage-2 div.callout {
-	  font-family: lato, sans-serif;
+	  font-family: lato, Corbel, "Lucida Grande", sans-serif;
 	  font-weight: 400;
 	  font-style: normal;
 	}

-	.fonts-stage-2 strong {
+	.fonts-stage-2 div.callout {
 	  // No need to redeclare the font-family — all weights map to a single family name
 	  font-weight: 700; // This will use the lato-bold font }